Barotseland Development Forum

 Welcome to the Barotseland Development Forum.
 The objective of this on-line forum is to discuss and share ideas and information on the theme of social and

-economic development for the people of Barotseland, Western Zambia as well as the condervation of its unique physical environment.
+economic development for the people of Barotseland, Western Zambia as well as the conservation of its unique physical environment.

 One of the projects that Barotseland.net is keen to initiate and/or be involved with is the creation of a "local knowledge bank"

-comprising records of knowledge gained by the people of the old kingdom of Barotseland in areas such as agriculture, care of the physical
+comprising information and knowledge gained by the people of the old kingdom of Barotseland, including in areas such as agriculture, care of the physical

 environment, healthcare, craft and other productive skills, political and economic organisation, language and other communicative skills but the